-It’s no great surprise to see that taking £4,000 out a year reduces how much money you’re left with at the end.
+No great surprise.
+Taking £4,000 out a year reduces how much money you’re left with, compared to keeping it all invested.

-But let’s now shift our telescope to Bizarro World, to see how its alternative sequence of returns plays out with the same £4,000 withdrawal rate:
+But let’s now turn our telescope to Bizarro World.
+How does the alternative sequence of returns play out with the same £4,000 withdrawal rate?

 |Year||Return||Hands off||With withdrawal|

-However in Bizarro World with £4,000 per year withdrawals, the sequence of returns turns out to be more favourable for the retiree.
-She has £5,000 or so extra in her pot in 2012 than the same investor on Planet Earth.
+However in Bizarro World with £4,000 per year withdrawals, its sequence of returns proves more favourable for the retiree.

-Interestingly, this is the opposite of what we saw with regular savers on Bizarro World earlier on in this article.
-They did did worse over the five-year period than we did.
+Interestingly, the result for the retiree on Bizarro World is the opposite of what we saw with its regular savers.
+Savers did worse there over the same five-year period than we did.

-But let’s not get too hung up on these specific numbers.
+But let’s not get hung up on these specific numbers.

-The point is that the sequence of returns can make a difference to how your retirement plays out.
-Neither you nor I know exactly what those returns will be.
+The point is that sequence of returns makes a difference to how your retirement plays out.
+But we cannot know what returns we’ll get in advance.

 Don’t risk doing badly